 Cyclic Stealing :

-In this DMA controller transfers one word at a time after which it must return the control of the buses to the CPU.
-The CPU merely delays its operation for one memory cycle to allow the direct memory I/O transfer to “steal” one memory cycle.
+An alternative method in which DMA controller transfers one word at a time after which it must return the control of the buses to the CPU.
+The CPU delays its operation only for one memory cycle to allow the direct memory I/O transfer to “steal” one memory cycle.

 This article is contributed by Namita Singh.